Skip to content

 locali was not built as a business model.
 It grew from a real gap: local communities scattered across platforms that were never designed for them — run by companies that have no stake in local democracy.

 locali runs on your own infrastructure.
-What happens on your hub stays in your hands — not in those of a non-European tech giant.
-A release as an open-source project is planned once the software reaches a stable state.
+What happens on your hub stays in your hands — not those of a central platform.
+An open-source release is planned once the core features are stable and setup documentation is ready.

 Technical foundation: Docker Compose, Keycloak (identity provider), PostgreSQL, Prometheus + Grafana (monitoring).